 NOTE: I received early access to this novel in exchange for writing an impartial review.
 Awarded four stars on Goodreads.
-Scheduled publication: October 13, 2020.
+Publication: November 10, 2020.

 An absorbing and detailed historical novel about Russia’s first Tsarina, Catherine I (not the Great) who took over after the death of her husband, Peter the Great.
 It’s well-researched, deeply engaging, and a fascinating glimpse into the great divide between the peasant life into which Catherine was born and Peter’s hedonistic and opulent court.

 While little is known about Catherine’s (born Marta Samuilovna Skavronskaya) early years, Alpsten has done an admirable job of breathing life into her history by drawing on documentation of the life of serfs Russia in the late 1600s and early 1700s.
 Born poor but beautiful, Marta is not surprisingly treated as a commodity, abused by men with power or money or both.
 Happenstance places her in the orbit of a powerful man at the Tsar’s court, which is how she eventually comes to the notice of the Tsar himself.